Alisam-alkhalil/CloudCVChallenge/README.md

 ## Introduction / Overview

 This project is a dynamic online CV hosted on AWS.
 It uses a serverless architecture to ensure fast loading, security, and real-time updates.
 The frontend, built with HTML and JavaScript, is hosted on **Amazon S3** and distributed globally via **CloudFront** for fast loading and enhanced security (HTTPS and DDoS protection).
 The backend leverages **AWS Lambda**, **API Gateway**, and **DynamoDB** to power a live visitor counter, which updates dynamically with each page load. **Amazon Cognito** is used for secure user authentication and authorization.
+The project also includes a CI/CD pipeline using **GitHub Actions** to automate deployments whenever changes are pushed to the repository after completing tests.

 ---